Skip to Content

 Best Coffee Shops to Work in Manhattan NYC: Bluestone Lane Manhattan West

-I mentioned Bluestone Lane in another guide, and if you’re looking for cute coffee shops to study in Manhattan, the Manhattan West branch is probably the cutest ever.
+I mentioned Bluestone Lane in another guide, and if you’re after cute coffee shops to study in Manhattan, the Manhattan West location really stands out.

-There’s plenty of seating space there, and since the cafe opens from 7 am to 4 pm on weekdays (from 7.30 am at weekends), you can get lots done.
+There’s plenty of seating, and with opening hours from 7 am to 4 pm on weekdays (7.30 am on weekends), you’ve got plenty of time to get things done.

 Best Cafes to Work in Manhattan NYC: The Granddaddy